f4exb/sdrangel/plugins/feature/vorlocalizer/readme.md

 The display is `Rn:m` where `n` is the device set index and `m` the channel index in the device set.

 Channels may be used in round robin turns if their number is not enough to cover all VORs.
-The allocation algorithm will use devices with multiple channels first in order to accomodate several VORs with just one device.
+The allocation algorithm will use devices with multiple channels first in order to accommodate several VORs with just one device.
 The baseband must be large enough to fit the VORs simultaneously.
 If there are VORs remaining more turns are added with just one channel being used.
 It is always possible to service any number of VORs with a single channel.

 When there is more than one turn for a device valid radial directions are averaged and the resulting average is used during the round robin loop.
 Averaging also takes place for reference and variable signal levels.